 Earning From Sweepstakes

 If you think you can't make money from sweepstakes think again.
 I'm going to tell you four different ways sweepstakes and giveaways can earn you money.
-If you have entered before and not won then this could have put you off entering again.
+If you have entered before and not won, then this could have put you off entering again.
 You might say, I'm not lucky or I never win anything, I'm going to show you how you can change this way of thinking.
 Let's use fishing as an example, if you went fishing and didn't catch anything would that make you not want to go again?
-I don't think so, it would just mean you needed to try somewhere else, use different bait or improve your technique.
-It is the same for winning prizes.
+I don't think so, it would just mean you needed to try somewhere else, use different bait, or improve your technique.
+It's the same for winning prizes.

 Besides entering to win, I will also show you other ways to generate money from contests.
 Get comfortable because what I am going to tell you, could change your life.